zyxrhythm/zyxw/README.txt

 Simply Download the zip from github (link to the repo is above).
 Unzip it on your server's website root directory (like cPanel's "public_html").
-Make sure website root directory has the capability to execute bash scripts on the cgi-bin folder.
+Make sure webserver is able to to execute bash scripts on the cgi-bin folder.

 The scripts supports both whois and jwhois.
 The scripts are tried tested on Ubuntu 16.04.6 LTS (xenial) and CentOs 6.10.